mohamedmohareb2i6t4-ux/mohamedmohareb2i6t4-ux/README.md

 ## 👨‍💻 About Me

-I'm **Mohamed Rabie Mohareb**, a passionate **Front-End Developer** focused on building modern, responsive, and user-friendly web interfaces.
+I'm **Mohamed Mohareb**, a passionate **Front-End Developer** focused on building modern, responsive, and user-friendly web interfaces.

 - ⚡ Strong foundation in **HTML, CSS, and JavaScript**
 - 🧠 Experienced with **C++ and Python**